Red House Pottery

 Click on images for larger view

-This work was fired in an anagama kiln built by Jim Stout on Lopez Island.
-Firings usually last for about 48hrs.
+This work was fired in an anagama kiln built by Jim Stout.
+Firings usually last for 40 - 48hrs.
 They are done in 4 hour shifts with at least two people present to maintain constant stoking around the clock.
+Once glazing temperature is reached it is maintained for 15 - 18 hrs. to give the ware its one of a kind lustre.
+Approximately four cords of fir and alder are burned.

-Firings occur once a year in the fall on average.
-The most recent one was on the weekend of Nov.
-12th 2010.
-The pieces in the top two rows are from that firing.
+Firings occur once a year in the spring.
+The most recent one was in April 2015.

 Bottle